 \section{Conclusion}

-We introduced MV-3DRES, a new setting that aligns 3D language grounding with the sparse and view-limited conditions encountered by real-world agents.
-Conventional two-stage pipelines degrade severely under such sparsity, motivating MVGGT, a dual-branch architecture that integrates linguistic cues directly into sparse-view geometric reasoning.
-We further identified the Foreground Gradient Dilution problem and addressed it with Per-view No-target Suppression Optimization strategy, enabling stable and efficient training under extreme sparsity.
-Together with the MVRefer benchmark and the MVGGT model, this work establishes a unified framework for multimodal 3D grounding and paves a practical path toward more capable embodied perception systems.
+We introduce MV-3DRES, a sparse-view 3D grounding setting reflecting real-world agent conditions.
+To overcome the failure of conventional two-stage pipelines under sparsity, we propose MVGGT, a dual-branch architecture that integrates linguistic cues directly into geometric reasoning.
+We further address the Foreground Gradient Dilution challenge via PVSO, enabling stable optimization.
+Together with the MVRefer benchmark, our framework provides a practical path for robust multimodal 3D grounding and embodied perception.